 The AkmaKeyInfo data structure shall include:

-- SUPI as "supi" attribute;
+- either SUPI as "supi" attribute, or GPSI as "gpsi" attribute if the "AKMA_GPSI_Support" feature is supported;

 - A-KID as "aKId" attribute; and

 - KAKMA as "kAkma" attribute.

 If the AAnF cannot successfully fulfil the received HTTP POST request due to an internal error or an error in the HTTP POST request, the AAnF shall send an HTTP error response as specified in clause 5.1.7.